 Gameplay consists of preparing supplies for a quest, and then hunting down the monster on a variety of different maps.
-If you enjoyed multiplayer in Borderlands, this game allows for 4 player co-op.
+If you enjoy multiplayer in games like Borderlands 3, you’ll be happy to know that this game allows for 4 player co-op.

 Combat in this game is skill-based and great if you want a challenging experience.
 All the effort you have to put into battles also makes obtaining a new set of gear feel more rewarding.

 Monster Hunter Rise has over 12 different weapon types to choose from.
 You can also mix and match different gear, which allows for creativity with builds, and synergy for loot effects.